Updated: June 14, 2018

 So how does this affect prices?

-If this sounds like a case study on supply and demand, then you are correct.
-As you likely understand, older air conditioners more often have leaks and need repairs.
+If you’re thinking that this sounds like a great case study for an economics professor teaching supply and demand, then you are correct.
+As you likely understand, older air conditioners may have more leaks and need repairs.
 Any air conditioners that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a restricted supply.
 Prices have only increased due to scarcity.

-Recall that in order to obtain R22, you’ll need to be an EPA-certified technician.
+Don’t forget that in order to obtain R22, you’ll need to be an EPA-certified technician.
 So, the normal homeowner isn’t able to purchase a cylinder themselves.
 Also, there are some stern regulations now on how refrigerant should be reclaimed and recycled, which adds to the cost.
-This cost is passed on to the homeowner as companies have to cover the increased overhead connected to R22 repairs.
-There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing units.
+This fee is passed on to the homeowner as companies are forced to cover the increased overhead connected to R22 repairs.
+There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing systems.

 So, how does this impact you?

 If you’re thinking, “Holy cow, this is starting to sound expensive,” you’re spot-on, it is.
-This is why when our experts come out to inspect your unit we look to see what refrigerant your unit uses, and in the majority of the cases, we’ll advise an upgrade because of the increasing cost of sustaining an R22 air conditioner.
+This is why when our experts come out to assess your unit we look to see what refrigerant your unit uses, and in the majority of the cases, we’ll advise an upgrade because of the increasing cost of maintaining an R22 air conditioner.

 How do I know if my unit uses R22?

-If you have an air conditioning system that was built before 2010, your AC will typically have R22.
-However, if you installed your air conditioner after January 1, 2010, then your unit may not have R22.
-You can see the type of refrigerant your system runs on by looking at the appliance’s nameplate.
+If your home has an air conditioning system that was built before 2010, your AC will typically have R22.
+However, if you installed your air conditioner after January 1, 2010, then your system may not have R22.
+You can check the type of refrigerant your system runs on by checking the appliance’s nameplate.
 This nameplate is typically found on the outdoor condenser of your central air conditioning system.
 If you don’t find it, you can grab your user’s manual.
-Otherwise, you can call your local Service Experts center.
-If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know right away if your unit uses R22.
+Otherwise, you can contact your local Service Experts center.
+If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know immediately if your unit uses R22.

 Instead of Freon, use Puron